spectram/astrospectram/content/_index.md

 I have filled this website with poems that I have written over the years and images from my gallery.
 I have also added some of the projects that I was able to bequeath life to through dedication and hard work.
 In other words, I am committing a small part of myself to a Github repository.

->
-Thoughts think me, thought I
+> Thoughts think me, thought I
 But I am but a thought
 A hundred I exist
 In a hundred minds, I fit
 Zillion impressions persist
 The hundred I coexist
 Sometimes thoughts desist
 But I never resist
 For a hundred I exist
 None of which is me

 <!---
 I started with a Stackbit v1 theme but heavily modified it for my purpose (stackbit v2 platform is looking great, I highly recommend it).
-Thank You for visiting!
-Hope you enjoy your stay!
 --->